Gael-de-Sailly/realterrain/README.md

 - small bugfixes and windows compatability
 - early stages of integrating python calls for GDAL and GRASS using lunatic-python (commented out - must be built per install)
 - added some more raster modes, raster symbology nicer and fills in below steep areas
+- performance improvements where empty mapchunks are not processed
+- experimental code for using imagemagick / graphicsmagick command line interface to reduce dependencies (commented out)

 #### 0.0.5
 - improved raster modes symbology and added "aspect"